jthom2/email-chat/readme.md

 1. Clone the repository:
 2. Navigate to the project directory:
 3. Install the required dependencies:
-4. Set up your environment variables for the OpenAI API key and SERP API key.
+4. Set up your environment variables for the OpenAI API key.
 These can be set in a `.env` file at the root of the project or exported as environment variables in your shell.

 ### Google API Credentials